Healthy Homes Assessment Rongotai

 Rental Property Home Assessments Rongotai

-Rental property areas affected to Healthy Homes Standard.
-Healthy Homes Standard in Rongotai include each:
+The areas of rental property that are affected with the Healthy Homes Standard in Rongotai include each:

 • Living Rooms